lorforlinux/docs.beagleboard.io/boards/pocketbeagle-2/02-quick-start.rst

 different ways, but we will discuss the two most common scenarios.

 * Tethered to a PC via the USB cable
-* Attached to a cape like techlab cape
+* Attached to a cape like TechLab Cape

 .. todo:: Add connection information in detail